DrLux/VAE-on-VizdoomTakeCover/README.md

 In this repository I implemented a Convolutional Variational Autoencoder on frames acquired from the VizDoom environment.

-Before starting you need to install vizdoomgym: https://github.com/simontudo/vizdoomgym
+Before getting started, you need to install vizdoomgym: https://github.com/simontudo/vizdoomgym

 My work is based on: https://worldmodels.github.io/